Masternova/Hastebin-Clone/README.md

-In powershell run this
+In this directory, run this

-> docker build --name hastebin .
+> docker build --tag="Hastebin:1.0.0" .